 That’s why we have prompts, my dear bloggers.

 Search the web.
 You’ll find thousands of them.
 If nothing else, pick up a book and flip through it.
 A phrase will catch your eye.
 Use that as a prompt.

 5. Take Breaks

 - I turn off my Smartphone when I am writing my blog posts.
 I don’t get distracted by those ‘pings’ every single time someone comments on the blog.
 Hey, I jump in excitement when I get fifteen ‘pings’ at a time after two hours of not being connected to the Net.
 Yeah, that’s your bonus 🙂

 - I keep the tabs closed on my browser.
 You know that niggling need to check Facebook in between your writing?
 Yeah, stop doing that.
 You want a break?
 Go for a walk.
 Grab a cup of tea.
 Pick up a book.
 DO NOT OPEN that Facebook/Twitter/Instagram/Pinterest tab.

-So, you’re overwhelmed with all the writing, the editing, the sharing and the responding to comments.
+This may seem counter to point #6, but it’ not.
+How you use social media as a blogger is as important as turning it off when you actually blog.
+So, you’re overwhelmed with all the writing, the editing and the responding to comments.
 I get that.
 Hey, we also have lives in the real world to consider.
 That shirt is not going to iron itself and the stove is just not going to turn on magically and heat up that pasta, no matter how hard I wish I had Harry Potter’s powers.
 Nope!
 Not going to happen.